This blog may contain affiliate links. Read our disclosure policy for more info.

 K-Jet – This is who I did my jet boating ride with.
 They leave from the wharf in Queenstown and the tour lasts for 1 hour.
 It was really fun and I can personally recommend this tour.
 It is good value for money and one of the cheapest options when it comes to jet boat tours in Queenstown.

-Go Orange Jet – This is the other company that operates from the Queenstown Wharf.
-They are the cheapest company in Queenstown and offer both a 25 minute and 1-hour ride.
+Real NZ – This is the other company that operates from the Queenstown Wharf.
+They are the cheapest company in Queenstown and offer both a 25-minute and 1-hour ride.

 Skippers Canyon Jet – This is another company operating in the Shotover River, however, their tour is in Skipper Canyon.
 This canyon is said to be narrower so the ride is supposed to be really scary!